the opposite of presenteeism

-As a workshop presenter for corporations and organizations, I’ve facilitated a lot of Zoom calls on which participants disengage because a child needs help with virtual school; as a private coach, I’ve seen the opposite happen as well—working from home has made it harder for my clients to remain present in their sessions as bosses’ and coworkers’ needs invade their private time with increasing regularity.
+As a workshop presenter for corporations and organizations, I’ve facilitated a lot of Zoom calls on which participants disengage because a child needs help with virtual school.
+And as a private coach, I’ve seen the opposite happen as well—working from home has made it harder for my clients to remain present in their sessions as bosses’ and coworkers’ needs invade their private time with increasing regularity.

 As the line between home and work gets ever blurrier, my clients find it more and more difficult to be present in their own lives: everyone else’s needs come first.

 What we have here is a failure to engage—on all fronts!
 And one of the most important areas from which we’ve disengaged is our personal health.